 Start your plant-based life today!

-Planted Platter provides plant-based food inspiration, information, and ideas.
-We’re building a network of plant-savvy consumers, restaurants, employers and others to celebrate plant-based eating and focus on healthy lifestyles.
-United in purpose, we will be a positive force for food as medicine, helping to reduce chronic health problems such as diabetes, heart disease, cancer and obesity.
+Planted Platter provides plant-based food classes, coaching, and connections.
+Join us in building a network of plant-savvy people, restaurants, employers, and others who celebrate plant-based eating and focus on healthy lifestyles.
+Together, we can be a positive force for food as medicine, helping to reduce chronic health problems such as diabetes, heart disease, cancer, and obesity.

 bold food. bright life.

 Planted Platter promotes plant-based eating options – for everyone, everywhere.

 We are very excited to be offering several day and evening classes on plant-based nutrition and cooking this summer, including a new series focused on reducing your chronic health risks in this time of COVID-19.
 Our upcoming whole food, plant-based classes will be...